gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 ## TL;DR;

 According to the documentation, this configuration is being enabled by default because `GROUP BY` processing has become more sophisticated to include detection of functional dependencies.
 It also brings MySQL more close to the best practices for SQL language with the bonus of removing the "magic" element when grouping.
+Having that, grouping fields are no longer arbitrary selected.

 ## Disabling ONLY_FULL_GROUP_BY